Virtual Showroom Onboarding

 Tell me about your experience shopping online for clothing in general.

-10/10 described color choice is the most important factor in choosing a dress
+10/10 described color choice as the most important factor in choosing a dress.

-7/10 preferred that bridal dress choices to be made by the Bride and/or Maid of Honor alone, avoiding a large group in-person shopping day.
+7/10 preferred that bridal dress choices be made by the Bride and/or Maid of Honor, avoiding a group shopping day.

-10/10 said they would browse in an app but make purchases on a desktop or laptop
+10/10 said they would browse for clothing in an app but make purchases on a desktop or laptop.

-Combining my findings with previous data collected by the team, I created personas for approval by stakeholders, including the Director or Product Development and Brand Managers, to ensure we all understood our customers.
-Stakeholders also provided me with budget numbers to assign to the appropriate persona.
+Combining my findings with data previously collected by the team, I created personas for approval by stakeholders (including the Director of Product Development and Brand Managers) to ensure we all understood our customers.
+Stakeholders provided budget ranges to assign to the appropriate persona.

 research to design